Lesotho Register Travel insurance Destinations

 Pretoria - High Commission of Canada

-For emergency assistance after hours, call the Canadian High Commission to South Africa, in Pretoria.
-Listen to the full message and follow the instructions.
-You may also make a collect call to the Emergency Watch and Response Centre in Ottawa at +1 613 996 8885.
+For emergency consular assistance, call the High Commission of Canada in South Africa, in Pretoria and follow the instructions.
+At any time, you may also contact the Emergency Watch and Response Centre in Ottawa.

 - Date modified: